Achievable logoAchievable logo

 Typically posted for the longer term and lacks the immediacy of a real-time conversation

-Examples of static content include blogs and social media profiles.
-NASAA treats these communications similarly to advertising.
+Examples include blogs and social media profiles.
+NASAA generally treats static content like advertising.

 Interactive communications